 The latest tensions began early Saturday, hours after a local merchant was robbed and severely beaten in an incident blamed on Venezuelan suspects, in Pacaraima, where an estimated 1 000 immigrants had been living on the street.

 Dozens of locals then attacked the immigrants’ two makeshift camps and burned their belongings, forcing the Venezuelans back across the border.
+Shots were fired, stores were shuttered and debris littered the streets.

 “It was terrible.
 They burned the tents and everything that was inside,” said Carol Marcano, a Venezuelan who works in Boa Vista and was on the border returning from Venezuela.
 “There were shots, they burned rubber tires.”